The Making of Admission Webhooks, Part 1: The Concept

 2. It can’t include spaces ( ).

 If you plan to run admission webhooks in your cluster, it also requires a certificate with your Kubernetes service name in it.
-We will cover this later as well.

-Further Readings
+Further readings

 Cover: https://unsplash.com/photos/kyCNGGKCvyw